-- 1. Students must earn at least a B in ECPY 630 to be eligible to enroll in ECPY 674 School Counseling Practicum. - 2.
-For school counseling certification, a grade of "B" or better is required in ECPY 674. - 3.
+- 2. For school counseling certification, a grade of "B" or better is required in ECPY 674. - 3.
 Transfer of credit is dependent upon receipt of transcript and advisor's approval. - 4.
 Upon admission, students have six years to complete their program. - 5.
 All students must have liability insurance prior to taking practicum. - 6.
 At any point after admission, the faculty reserve the right to review a student's fitness on the basis of personal characteristics, for continuing in the counseling or student personnel program.
 Such a review shall be initiated upon written recommendation of two faculty members and shall consist of a review of the student's academic result in a recommendation to the Dean for (1) continuation of the student in the program, (2) continuation for a specified provisional period with specific conditions for continuation thereafter, or (3) dismissal from the program. - 7.
 The program requires the acceptable completion of a program portfolio. - 8.
 The program is not official unless signed by both advisor and student.